- Criminology

 Compulsory

-The module creates opportunities for students to draw on their learning from the law, politics and sociology modules and apply them to social issues, enabling them to recognize the interplay between the subjects.
+The module creates opportunities for students to draw on their learning from other modules and apply them to social issues, enabling them to recognize the interplay between social science subjects.
 The module will ensure topical social issues are raised and analysed from the political, sociological, and legal perspectives.
 Learners will develop knowledge and understanding of how the policy landscape and other interventions may tackle social issues.
 They will also complete activities that help them to understand their own aptitudes and learning preferences.

 View full module detailsOptional modules for Foundation - FHEQ Level 3